 Claude A. Ginesta is a federally licensed real estate fiduciary (registered with the SVIT, the Swiss Federation of Real Estate Fiduciaries) and owner and CEO of Ginesta Real Estate AG.
-The company was founded in 1944 and specializes in the sale of properties in the Zurich and Grisons markets.
-With offices in Küsnacht, Horgen and Chur, the company operates as real estate broker throughout Switzerland for properties located across the country.
+The company was founded in 1944 and specializes in the sale of properties.
+With offices in Küsnacht, Zürich, Winterthur, Horgen, St. Moritz and Chur, the company operates as real estate broker throughout Switzerland for properties located across the country.

-Publisher of the "Illusions" series Ginesta Real Estate AG, www.ginesta.ch
+Publisher of the "Illusions" series

+Ginesta Real Estate AG, www.ginesta.ch